kmacko265/business-performance-analysis-2023-2024/README.md

 # Market, Product & Customer Performance Analysis (2023–2024)

 ## Project Overview
-This project analyzes business performance across key markets, products, and customer segments using transactional data from 2023–2024.
+This project analyzes business performance across markets, products, and customers using transactional e-commerce data from 2023–2024.

-The goal is to identify growth patterns, value drivers, and potential risk areas by combining SQL-based analysis with business-oriented insights and visualizations.
+The main goal is to understand:
+- how revenue is generated,
+- which markets and products perform best,
+- and what factors primarily drive revenue performance.

+The analysis combines **SQL-based data exploration** with **business-oriented interpretation**.
+The project is designed as a **learning-focused junior portfolio project**, with room for deeper understanding over time.

 ---

 ## Business Questions
-1. Market performance (2023–2024)
-2. Product value vs. volume
-3. Customer growth & quality
+- How did key markets perform in 2023–2024?
+- Which products drive revenue through value vs. volume?
+- How is the customer base evolving, and do customers return?
+- Is revenue driven more by order volume or by average order value (AOV)?

 ---